 Evan Poole, Manager, advice operations at Sunsuper told the Summit that his fund started back in the early 2000s in advice, mainly provided internally, but later saw a different perspective.
 Poole spoke on a panel alongside Industry Fund Service’s Adrian Gervasoni (pictured below).

-He added that when a situation arose with a member whose needs exceeded that which the fund could provide ‘interfund’ they referred that out to a panel of advisors.
+He added that when a situation arose with a member whose needs exceeded that which the fund could provide ‘interfund’ they referred that out to a panel of advisers.